How to talk to your parent's doctor when your parent is in the room

 Why Your Presence Matters

-But there's a balance here.
-You're there to support your parent's care, not to take over their care.
+But there's a balance.
+You're there to support your parent's care, not to take over it.
 Your parent is still the person being treated.
-Your parent still needs to be the one speaking, making decisions, and being respected.
 If you jump in and correct everything your parent says, your parent will feel disrespected.
 Your parent will resent you.
 Your parent might even refuse your help in the future because they feel like you don't trust them.
-So you need to be strategic about when you add information and how you do it.
+So you need to be thoughtful about when you add information and how you do it.

 Positioning Yourself